Adverbs of manner: dolorosamente, admirablemente, así...

 Los adverbios de modo indican cómo se realiza una acción.

-1. Start from the adjective in the feminine singular form.
+1. Start from the feminine singular adjective form.

 2. Add -mente.